 - Appears in Top Gear's Bolivia Special, in which we see gravel breaking away under the tires of Jeremy Clarkson's Range Rover as he passes another car on a very narrow cliffside road.

 - In ladder matches, WWE often places a camera directly above the object to be retrieved.
-Referred to by commentators as "Wil E. Coyote Cam"
+Referred to by commentators as the "Wil E. Coyote Cam".

-- Halo has a variation of this.
+- Halo: Combat Evolved has a variation of this.
 While Master Chief is standing on a very tall underground structure he kicks a small rock over the edge.

 - Halo 3 does a variation of this trope when the Master Chief is hanging from the floor of the hanger in a launching spaceship and nearly gets knocked off by a tank.

 - Halo 4 also does a variation after Master Chief manages to jumps off his Ghost before it runs off a cliff; Chief comes to a stop right at the cliff's edge and watches as his Ghost falls into the fog below.

 - After Kadaj got struck by Cloud's Finishing Touch Limit Break in Advent Children, he barely clings to the edge of a ruined Shinra building tower while his Souba falls down.

 - Once inverted in Goblins (see here): We start with a monster eating up a red liquid.
 Some Zoom outs, and we see the "big monster" is just a bug (albeit a big one, it seems).
 More zoom outs, and we see more of the red liquid drop down.
 Another zoom out, and we see it's indeed blood.
 Another one, it's coming from a dead goblin on a ledge several meters high, who apparently fell to death.
 Another zoom out, and the goblin has become a tiny figure.
 Another one, and he's barely visible.
 Another one, and even the trees on the ground are barely visible.
 And that's not the last one: All in all, this strip had twelve(!) panels, and each one zooms out.